ielijose/vite-project-ai-shadcn/docs/custom-form-components-ai-agent-guide.md

 });
 ```

-Remember: These explicit components require manual setup but provide complete control and transparency.
+Remember: These enhanced components use explicit prop specification to align with the team's architectural preferences.
 Always specify all accessibility attributes explicitly for the best accessibility and debugging experience.
-The extra verbosity ensures you understand exactly what's happening in your forms.
+This approach provides full control while maintaining the shadcn/ui design system benefits.